“What makes the desert beautiful,’ said the little prince, ‘is that somewhere it hides a well…”

 The red stones are created by frozen lava, the sand is white and the lagoon is blue.
 We were planning to spend one more night in the car at this striking place, but two nights in a row at over 4,000 meters and the cold we felt the previous night discouraged us.
 We decided to drive to Argentina instead and around 6 pm we reached the border at Paso Seco.
 We were the first and looks like the only people crossing the border that day.
 The officer changed the date before stamping our passports.
 He checked our car and luggage for half an hour while chatting with us about our trip and the places we visited.
 I think he was bored and simply enjoyed our company.

 ‘I was looking at all the life There were plants and birds and rocks and things There was sand and hills and rings

 You see I’ve been through the desert on a horse with no name…”

-Growing up in mild climate and green surroundings, I always thought that the desert is harsh place with no life in it.
-Atacama proved me wrong.
+Growing up in a mild climate and green surroundings, I always thought that a desert is a harsh place with no life in it.
+The Atacama proved me wrong.
 It mesmerized me.
 It is full of life and color.
 It is beautiful.

 Wow, what an interesting and great post!
 I really enjoyed reading it (Bruce Willis the mosquito?? 😂😂) and looking at your pictures.
 Looks amazing. 👌🏻